Fashion Design Master’s Degree Program

 MS Fashion Design students with a deeper interest in multidisciplinary research and development can choose to pursue a minor in Design Research.
 Nicole Feller Johnson (’18) earned a dual master’s degree with Westphal’s MS Design Research program; Nicole’s multidisciplinary work spans haute couture, digital fabrication, embellishment, full-fashioned hand and machine knitting, surface development, innovation and new technologies, user experience and interaction, and 3D printing.
 Nicole's graduate thesis was recognized as the "Most Original and Creative Graduate Research" at Drexel University, she was named a CFDA+ Design Graduate for 2018, and here debut collection, which features the world’s first dress made of 3D printed yarn, walked Mercedes Benz Fashion Week Russia, SS 2019.

-If you’re interested in learning more about the Fashion Design Master’s program, contact Tia James, director of recruitment at Westphal College, here.
+If you’re interested in learning more about the Fashion Design Master’s program, please contact the Graduate Recruitment Team at Westphal College here.

 Please direct inquiries regarding the portfolio to: